KoenZomers/KeePassOneDriveSync/Faq.md

  See the Proxy Issues section in [Troubleshooting](./Troubleshooting.md)

-### I don't understand the OneDrive location dialog.
-What should I enter in the textbox? ###

-I have to admit it was a rather vague dialog screen.
-As from version 1.5.0.0 this dialog has been replaced with an easy to use OneDrive picker which should resolve all your issues.
-Be sure to check out the extra options under the right click of your mouse when being in the picker.

 ### Can you make a version that works on non Windows machines? ###

 No I cannot.